-- 1. Leadership create a Cabinet minister for children with responsibility for play - 2.
-Legislation make planning for play a statutory duty - 3.
-Investment more and better play opportunities, spaces and services for children including play in in parks and public spaces, playgrounds, housing, play streets, after school and holiday play schemes, adventure playgrounds and schools - 4.
-Delivering for play investment in quality support and training for professionals.
+Leadership - create a Cabinet Minister for children with responsibility for play

+Legislation - make planning for play a statutory duty

+Investment - more and better play opportunities, spaces and services for children including play in parks and public spaces, playgrounds, housing, play streets, after school and holiday play schemes, adventure playgrounds and schools

+Delivering for play - investment in quality support and training for professionals.

-Whatever quality of early years support is provided by Practitioners, parents inevitably exert a greater influence on their child's development in the earliest stages of life, and it is clear that a positive early years home learning environment can provide many benefits for improved cognitive, social and physical development of children.
+Whatever quality of early years support is provided by practitioners, parents inevitably exert a greater influence on their child's development in the earliest stages of life.
+A positive early years home learning environment can provide many benefits for the improved cognitive, social, and physical development of children.

-What happens in our early years settings, especially our Children's Centres, and the extent to which they are able to reach those parents most in need and to positively influence how they interact with their children at home is a key consideration for a good 1001 days experience for Rotherham's most disadvantaged young children.
+What happens in our early years settings, especially our children's centres, and the extent to which they can reach those parents most in need and to positively influence how they interact with their children at home is a key consideration for a good 1001 days experience for Rotherham's most disadvantaged young children.